timothy-huang/my_blog/pages/about.markdown

 ---

 <br>
 I'm *very* open to feedback.
-If you disagree with my opinions, analyses, methodologies, etc., I'd love to hear your thoughts.
+If you believe my opinions, analyses, methodologies, etc. to be incorrect, I'd love to hear your thoughts.
 I believe in SOWH (Strong Opinions, Weakly Held).
 If there's compelling evidence, I'm open to changing my mind on pretty much anything.
 <br>

 ---